 - The private school,college and university programs that do not require it (again, getting your resume to the top of the pile!)

 - The TESL Diploma Part 1 (135 hours) TESL Canada Standard 1 accredited program consists of the core classes and a 25 hour practicum.
 It takes 10 weeks to complete full-time or 24 weeks to complete part- time.

-- The TESL Diploma Part 1 + Part 2 (316 hours) TESL Ontario / TESL Canada Standard 2 accredited program consists of the above Part 1 plus additional core classes, 4 Saturday workshops and a 25 hour practicum.
+- The TESL Diploma Part 1 + Part 2 (316 hours) TESL Ontario / TESL Canada Standard 2 accredited program consists of the above Part 1 plus additional core classes, observation hours and a 25 hour practicum.
 It takes 16 weeks to complete full-time or 45 weeks to complete part-time.

 - 135 hour TESL Diploma (TESL Canada Accredited) students take one full-time or one part-time course.
 Select the dates that work best for your schedule.

 - People choose to study full or part-time based on a variety of factors.
 Below are some examples of the paths students chose.

 Student A wants TESL Ontario accreditation, but also needs to find a job quickly.
 He or she can take the full-time Part One course, find a job, and do Part 2 with either the full-time course or the part-time course.
 It may take this student more than a year to finish, but he or she will have gained valuable experience.

 Student B wants to finish the 316 TESL Diploma course as quickly as possible, then look for a job.
 He or she can take the Part 1 course, then, pending approval by the instructor and Coordinator, jump right into the full-time Part 2 course.
 After completing the practicums, this student would be finished within 5-6 months.

 Student C is completely new to the ESL field and worries the course will be overwhelming.
 He or she can take the part-time Part 1 course, and perhaps find some volunteer or tutoring work during the day to gain exposure to the field.
 This student may choose to continue Part 2 part-time, or complete the full-time course.